 A huge gap exists between what providers need to do and how successful they are at doing it.
 That’s because they have to overcome a plethora of healthcare interoperability challenges along the way.
 The first of these is tied to standards.

 Interoperability is a team effort, and standards should help achieve it in a well-coordinated manner.
 But seriously, how can you ensure that your clinic follows the same practices as other healthcare facilities when every standard is so different?
 The unfortunate truth is that what is supposed to be streamlining processes is actually thwarting them.

 As we’ve already seen, message formats, FHIR, and EHR interoperability standards are hard to adopt because they establish different information exchange rules.
 This results in a disjointed implementation process for clinics.

 Challenge #2 — Too much data to handle

 When health data flows from one system to another, it’s important to prevent it from overflowing.
 This is not an easy thing to do.

-Interoperability is about finding a way to deal with EHR/EMR information, data from IoT sources, internal hospital systems, and so much more.
+Interoperability in healthcare is about finding a way to deal with EHR/EMR information, data from IoT sources, internal hospital systems, and so much more.
 If you fail to handle them at the same time, they can disrupt your processes.
 To avoid this, you need to invest in data integration tools and analytics solutions.

 Challenge #3 — Murky data exchange practices